 Activity Group Therapy Programs at A Forever Recovery

 From group lessons to role play, realistic scenarios and more, our clients are given every opportunity to explore a wide variety of support groups that will help them to maintain their sobriety and recovery.
 Using our program, you will learn to recognize what base criteria and personal criteria they should look for as they search for social groups, accountability partners or sponsors, and home groups.
 We highly encourage our clients to figure out their niche.
 If you can’t find a group that feels like a group fit, we highly encourage you to start your own!
-Here are several support groups that many of our clients have found helpful.
+Here are several support groups or activity group therapy programs that many of our clients have found helpful.

 Nutrition Group Therapy